Cycle-Syncing Your Beauty and Body Rituals

 Ovulatory Phase: glow and connect

 • Skincare: Skin may be at its best!
-Focus on glow—vitamin C serums, light facial oils, enjoy this time.
+Focus on glow, vitamin C serums, light facial oils, and enjoy this time.
 Breakouts are gone for sure, so just glow.

-• Body care: Move in ways that feel expressive—dancing, walking, do some pilates.
-MAake that HIIT exercise you are craving for days.
+• Body care: Move in ways that feel expressive, dancing, walking, do some pilates.
+Make that HIIT exercise you’ve been craving for days.
+Go for a run with your bf.

-• Rituals: Plan dates, be social, wear your favorite lipstick or perfume.
+• Rituals: Plan dates, be social, and wear your favorite lipstick or perfume.
+Take that sexy dress tonight and have some fun with your partner.

 When we push ourselves to be the same every day, we ignore the innate intelligence of our bodies.
 We miss the opportunity to partner with our cycles.
 To make beauty and body care a rhythm, not a routine.

-And before you ask me if this is a new trend?!
+And before you ask me, is this a new trend?!
 No, it is not my darling!
 Before the modern hustle, natural cycle-syncing was something natural.
 Something women never forgot to take care of.
 Even though we live in a modern world, our bodies are still ancient.

 • Before artificial lighting and rigid schedules, women’s bodies followed the rhythms of the moon and sun.
 The menstrual cycle often aligned with the lunar cycle, with many women menstruating around the new moon and ovulating around the full moon.

-Reclaiming even a piece of this wisdom—by resting more during menstruation, syncing our food or movement, or simply tracking our cycles with kindness—can reconnect us to something deeper, calmer, and truer.
+By resting more during menstruation, syncing our food or movement, or simply tracking our cycles with kindness can reconnect us to something deeper, calmer, and truer.

-Some final thoughts as a women and mom
+Some final thoughts as a woman and mom

-You don’t have to be perfectt and you don’t even need to track perfectly, you just simply start noticing:
+You don’t have to be perfect and you don’t even need to track perfectly, you just simply start noticing:

-• When do you feel your best? -> then just act
+• When do you feel your best? -> then just act, try new recipes, clean the whole house

-• When do you feel depleted? -> make sure you take time to rest
+• When do you feel depleted? -> make sure you take time to rest, drink that chamomile tea, or some lemonbalm tea

-• What does your skin need this week? -> makse sure you hear yours skin’ needs darling
+• What does your skin need this week? -> make sure you hear yours skin’s needs, darling.
+God forbid to use AHA or BHA on your breakouts.

 That awareness is your first step.
 With this information Your already know what you body wants!
 And when need something the most.Your cycle isn’t a burden.
 It’s a rhythm.
 A blueprint for how to care for yourself with more compassion.